Jump to a section

 Ally Bank offers auto financing to consumers through participating dealers.
 It currently serves 18,000 dealers and more than 4 million of their U.S. customers.
 While you can’t go directly to Ally to get a loan, you can look on their website to find a participating dealer near you.
 Then, you can apply through the dealer.

 Individual consumers can use Ally to finance vehicles they want to buy.
 However, both new and used vehicles can be no more than 10 model years old with no more than 120,000 miles at inception.
-Products are available for both prime and non-prime credit, and terms go up to 75 months.
+Also to note, products are available for both prime and non-prime credit, and terms go up to 75 months.

 Ally also offers a SmartLease program.
 It has an easy return policy, automatic GAP protection, straightforward wear guidelines, and flexible terms.
 Further, Ally Pre-Owned SmartLease enables you to lease a used car that has a clean history report, is fewer than four model years old, and has less than 75,000 miles.
-Other restrictions apply regarding eligible makes and models.
+Another detail to note is that other restrictions apply regarding eligible makes and models.
 At the end of your lease, you can buy the car, return it, or extend the lease.

 Note: In addition to buying or leasing personal vehicles, Ally also has loan products for businesses and RVs.

-Ally Bank aims to make auto loans easy and flexible.
-To do so, it offers the following:
+Ally Bank’s objective is to make auto loans easy and flexible.
+So, with ease and flexibility in mind, Ally Bank auto loan offers the following:

 - Automatic payments: You can set up automatic payments from a checking account, so you don’t have to worry about making your payment manually.

 - Online account management: Manage your account online from a desktop computer.
-Check payment history, balance, and statements whenever you want.
+For example, you can check payment history, balance, and statements whenever you want.

 - Ally Auto Mobile Pay App: With the mobile app, you can manage your account from anywhere on your smartphone or tablet.

 - Ally Balloon Advantage: A payment option that lowers your monthly fixed payment in exchange for adding a lump sum payment (balloon) at the end of the contract.
-It’s available for GM, Chrysler, and Mitsubishi vehicles, and pre-owned vehicles up to four model years old that are not Suzuki or Saab.
+Another note is that this option is available for GM, Chrysler, and Mitsubishi vehicles, and pre-owned vehicles up to four model years old that are not Suzuki or Saab.
 Further, it’s available in all states except for Nevada, New Hampshire, North Carolina, Maryland, and Pennsylvania.

-Next up is the vehicle protection packages.
+Another feature that Ally Bank offers is their vehicle protection packages.
 Ally offers several options and has an assessment you can take to identify which will be best for you.
 Here’s a quick overview:

 - Ally Premier Protection: Three levels of coverage are available, from basic to comprehensive.
 On Ally’s website, you can see which parts of the car each plan covers.
-The cost will vary depending on your driving habits and the plan you choose.
+Due to the levels of coverage, the cost will vary depending on your driving habits and the plan you choose.

-- Guaranteed Asset Protection (GAP): This coverage protects you in the event of a total loss.
-It will cover the difference between what your insurance pays for the car and the full amount of your outstanding debt.
+- Guaranteed Asset Protection (GAP): This coverage protects you in the case where you may have to deal with a total loss.
+Due to this option, it will cover the difference between what your insurance pays for the car and the full amount of your outstanding debt.

 - SmartLease Protect: This coverage will cover any charges for excess mileage or wear at the end of a lease.